ikalatskaya/interactive_maps/README.md

-# Interactive Maps for Rshiny
+# Interactive Maps for RShiny and Rmarkdown

 Collection of codes and hints on how to incorporate interactive maps into Rshiny.